 With a standard savings account, you are taxed on the interest that your money makes.

-A Cash ISA (which is what most people mean when they refer to an ‘ISA’) is really just a normal savings account but you don’t pay tax on the interest.
+A Cash ISA is what most people mean when they refer to an ‘ISA’.
+Essentially, this is like a normal savings account but you where don’t pay tax on the interest.
 This is why an ISA is known as a ‘tax-free wrapper’.

 That makes it nice simple for you and Mr. Tax Man.